 Based on the data, we can see that the fastest salary growth rates vary by province and territory in Canada.

 Read more about detailed household incomes across the country here.

 For prospective job seekers planning their careers, researching which sectors have had the most growth over the last 12 months may be very beneficial.

-While the average Canadian income rose by 4% from 2019 to 2021, this growth rate is not uniform across all industries and economic sectors.
+While the average Canadian income decreased by 3% from 2019 to 2021, this growth rate is not uniform across all industries and economic sectors.
 Indeed, these sectors mentioned below have had average pay increases of more than 8%, which is more than twice the national average: